- Passive income comes from investments or assets that keep earning money over time without constant effort.

 What is a wealth portfolio?

-A wealth portfolio is a collection of investments which can include stocks, property, exchange-traded funds (ETFs), bonds, and cash.
+A wealth portfolio is a collection of investments that can include stocks, property, exchange-traded funds (ETFs), bonds, and cash.

 “Your portfolio is made up of a combination of varied investments presenting capital growth.
 Then you have the added bonus of investment earnings and tax breaks,” Ms Oliver said.